cuiyongbo/hello-world/my_wiki/millitary_terms.rst

 | the Northern Expedition [北伐战争]
 | puppet state [附庸国]
 |
+| anti-Semitism
+| Definition: hostility to or prejudice against Jews.
+|
+| ultimatum [最后通牒]
+| Definition: A final demand or statement of terms, the rejection of which will result a breakdown in relations.
+| Usage: Their employers issued an ultimatum demanding an immediate return to work.
+|
 | embargo  [禁运]
 | Definition: an official ban on trade or other commercial activity with a particular country.
 | Usage: The United States sought to bring the Japenest war effort to a complete halt by imposing a full embargo on all trade between the United States to it.